ndf-zz/fletchck/README.md

 Job scheduling is managed by APScheduler.
 Each defined check may have one optional trigger of type interval or cron.

+Within the web interface, trigger schedules are entered using a plain text whitespace separated list of value/unit pairs.

+An interval trigger with a 20 second jitter time and an explicit start:

+	interval 1 week 2 day 3 hr 5 min 15 sec 20 jitter 2025-06-15 start

+A cron trigger with an explicit timezone:

+	cron 9-17 hr 20,40 min mon-fri weekday Australia/Adelaide z

 ### Interval

 The check is scheduled to be run at a repeating interval